Kranzes/lon/README.md

   string (e.g. `"lon,bot"`).
 - `LON_PUSH_URL`: The URL to use to push to the repository.
 This can be used to set a token in the URL.
 For GitLab, this is required.
+- `LON_LIST_COMMITS`: The number of commits to list in the commit message that occured between the old revision and the updated revision.
+If this is unset, none are listed.

 #### GitLab Specific (Required)